Skip to content

 This Pancho's, despite similar decor, lacked the ambiance and charm of the Downtown version.
 Those seated in booths along the left side might have indeed felt the stares of those waiting in line through the decorative plastic ivy.
 There were also what I could only characterize as medieval-looking chandeliers.
 Big, dark and cylindrical, I swear the dozens of amber glass "lenses" in them were those square ashtrays prevalent in restaurants back before smoking was banned.

 A fixture for years at the Metairie Pancho's was a server name Rosa.
-Savvy diners would always try to get a table in her section, a nod to her seasoned and almost intuitive service when it came to refills of food and drink.
+Savvy diners would always try to get a table in her section.
+Apparently, a nod to her seasoned and almost intuitive service when it came to refills of food and drink.
 And sopapillas.

 I last encountered Rosa post-Katrina in 2005 waitressing at the Denny's on Clearview Parkway in Elmwood, thirty years after first being served by her at Pancho's.
 Imagine the shock to years later see a newspaper report mentioning her still working in 2021 at 2 Amigos in Kenner, an operation similar to Pancho's run by some former employees.